 Looking Back, Looking Ahead: Connections to History and Social Science in Grades 1, 3, and 4

 First graders learned about leadership, places and locations, the concepts of unity and diversity, and the relationship of work, buying, and selling.
-Third graders will study the geography, history, government and economics of Massachusetts and New England from Native Peoples through early 1800s while fourth graders will examine the physical and political geography of North America, including Canada, Mexico, and the United States.
+Third graders will study the geography, history, government and economics of Massachusetts and New England from early cultures of Native Peoples through the colonial period, while fourth graders will examine the physical and political geography of North America, including Canada, Mexico, and the United States.

 Grade 2 Content Standards

 Building on knowledge from previous years, students should be able to:

+Topic 1.
+Reading and making maps

+Supporting Question: What do maps show?

+Explain the kinds of information provided by components of a map (e.g., compass rose/cardinal directions, scale, key/legend, title) and give examples of how maps can show relationships between humans and the environment (e.g., travel, roads, natural resources, agriculture, mining). .

+Compare different kinds of map projections (e.g., Mercator, Peters) and explain how they represent the world differently.

+Construct a map of a familiar location (e.g., the school, the neighborhood, a park).

-Topic 1: Geography in the context of its effects on people
+Topic 2.
+Geography and its effects on people

 Supporting Question: How do people adapt to or change their environment?

-Explain the kinds of information provided by components of a map (e.g., compass rose/cardinal directions, scale, key/legend, title) and give examples of how maps can show relationships between humans and the environment (e.g., travel, roads, natural resources, agriculture, mining).

-On a map of the world and on a globe, locate all the continents: Africa, Antarctica, Asia Australia, Europe, North America, South America) and the subcontinent of India.

-On a map of the world and on a globe, locate the oceans of the world: the Arctic, Atlantic, Indian, Pacific, and Southern Oceans.

-Describe and locate on a map and a globe some major physical characteristics of each continent and give examples of bodies of water (e.g., lakes, seas, bays), rivers and tributaries, mountains and mountain ranges, and other landform features (e.g., river basins, peninsulas, islands, deserts, plains).
+On a map of the world and on a globe, locate all the continents and some major physical characteristics on each continent (e.g., lakes, seas, bays, rivers and tributaries, mountains and mountain ranges, and peninsulas, deserts, plains).

-Explain the importance of oceans and how they make the world habitable.
+On a map of the world and on a globe, locate the oceans of the world, and explain the importance of oceans and how they make the world habitable.

 Explain how the location of landforms and bodies of water helps determine conditions (i.e., climate, weather, vegetation) for habitable living.